gamblevore/speedie/README.md

 Becoming a contributor could be a great way to add programming concepts to a new language.
 Assuming they fit with the overall existing feature set and have efficient implementations.

-# General Features #
-* Object-oriented programming model
-* Works natively with Jeebox...
-Probably the best way to learn how to use Jeebox.
-* Simple but powerful syntax.
-* Can make command-line apps or GUI apps.
-* IPC lets you communicate and spread work across multiple processes.
-* Has a native IDE “Perry”.
-Created to combine power + simplicity.
-* Use one language, thats great at multiple areas:
-    * Fast and heavy-duty data-processing
-    * Making tools with few lines of code
-    * Writing large well-structured programs
-    * Cross-platform code, even with GUI

 # Power Features #